PolySync/misra-rust/MISRA-Rules.md

 ## 8.4 Character sets and lexical conventions

-### Rule 4.1 🗙
+### Rule 4.1 ✔

 "Octal and hexadecimal escape sequences shall be terminated."

-_This rule is not strictly enforcable in Rust though ambuguous escapes are not_ _allowed.
-All ASCII and byte escapes require exactly 2 hexadecimal digits._
+_Escape sequences are terminated implicitly, ambuguous escapes are not allowed._
+_All ASCII and byte escapes require exactly 2 hexadecimal digits._

 __[See Rule_4_1.rs](./tests/compile-fail/Rule_4_1.rs)__